Physical Therapist Visa Sponsorship Jobs in Maine

 Are there any state-specific considerations for physical therapists seeking sponsorship in Maine?

-Maine designates many of its rural counties as Health Professional Shortage Areas, which can influence employer urgency around international recruitment and may support EB-3 or J-1 waiver pathways for some candidates.
+Maine designates many of its rural counties as Health Professional Shortage Areas, which can influence employer urgency around international recruitment and may support EB-3 or J-1 visa waiver pathways for some candidates.
 Physical therapists must obtain Maine licensure from the State Board of Licensure in Medicine, and credential evaluation of foreign degrees is a prerequisite.
 NPTE passage is required regardless of where you trained.

 What is the prevailing wage for sponsored physical therapist jobs in Maine?